necolas/react-native-web/README.md

 [React Native][react-native-url] to the Web.

 * **High-quality user interfaces**: React Native for Web makes it easy to create [fast](packages/benchmarks/README.md), adaptive web UIs in JavaScript.
-It provides native-like interactions, optimized vendor-prefixed styles, support for all interaction types (touch, mouse, keyboard), accessible experiences, built-in support for RTL layout, and integrates with React Dev Tools.
+It provides native-like interactions, support for multiple input modes (touch, mouse, keyboard), optimized vendor-prefixed styles, built-in support for RTL layout, built-in accessibility, and integrates with React Dev Tools.

 * **Write once, render anywhere**: React Native for Web interoperates with existing React DOM components and is compatible with the majority of the